 - Ice baths are believed to constrict blood vessels, reduce swelling and reduce the breakdown of tissue.
 The advantage of having an ice bath vs. putting an ice pack on is that large areas of muscle can be treated all at once.

 - If you don't have access to a bath then you can take a shower.
 Use a combination of warm and cold water on your legs.

 - Sometimes adrenaline can hinder sleep post a race but try to get as much as you can.

 - If you have had a light massage post race this can often help with sleep as it helps relax the nervous system.

 - You are often able to book in for a quick massage on the day of the race.
 Charities often organise a free treatment after the marathon for their runners as a thank you for raising money for them.
 These massages will be quite short and light and are worth having as they help kick start muscle recovery and ease any soreness.

 - Wait until at least 24 hours post your race to schedule a longer massage.
 Within 2-3 days post your race any treatment should be a light flushing massage to help with recovery and muscle soreness.
 A deeper treatment at this stage may aggravate any inflammation and delay the recovery process.

 - After 3 days you can schedule a deep tissue massage to help deal with any remaining niggles or injuries to get you back to full fitness.

-It is also important to keep active in the few days post your race but any exercise should be light such as swimming or walking.
+It is also important to keep active in the few days post your race but any exercise should be light such as swimming or walking or a light jog.
 The experts say that any significant training shouldn't start until 10 days post race as there is the potential for injury if the body hasn't had time to heal and recover efficiently.